 Each dhole has a call so distinctive that it can be used to identify each animal.

 The territory of each dhole pack is about 88 square kilometres (34 square miles).

 Dholes are fast runners and incredibly athletic on land jumping large distances.
 These dogs are also excellent swimmers.

 There are 10 subspecies of the dhole.

-The dhole is also known as the Asiatic wild dog, Indian wild dog and the red dog.
+The dhole is also known as the Asiatic wild dog, whistling dog, mountain wolf, Indian wild dog and the red dog.